 Discover South Kensington | A Visitor's Introduction to South Kensington

 South Kensington is one of London's most elegant and culturally rich neighbourhoods.
-Known for its world-renowned museums, historic architecture, and leafy squares, South Kensington offers an appealing mix of educational experiences, beautiful parks, and varied dining options.
+Known for its world-class museums, historic architecture, and leafy squares, South Kensington offers an appealing mix of educational experiences, beautiful parks, and varied dining options.

 Recommended South Kensington Accommodation: Hotels Bed & Breakfasts